vaibhavyadavv32/Monte-Carlo-Simulations/README.md

 ## Notes

-- The Monte Carlo simulation uses a fixed random seed (`42`) for reproducibility.
 - The portfolio weights are generated randomly such that they sum to 1.
 - Annualized returns and risks assume 252 trading days per year.
 - Sharpe ratio calculation assumes a risk-free rate of 0 by default (can be changed in code).